hafluz/sentiment_analysis/README.md

 ## Project Overview
-The goal of this project was to conduct a sentiment analysis using natural language processing (NLP) models to get insights into the overall sentiment towards ChatGPT on Twitter.
-A sentiment analysis identifies the emotions in the context of a tweet, extracting subjective information from original data and classifying whether the underlying sentiment is positive, negative our neutral.
-Thus, providing a better understanding of the social sentiment regarding the matter.
+The goal of this project was to conduct a sentiment analysis using 5 different natural language processing (NLP) models to get insights into the overall sentiment towards ChatGPT on Twitter.
+A sentiment analysis identifies the emotions in the context of a tweet, extracting subjective information from the original data and classifying whether the underlying sentiment is positive, negative or neutral.
+Thus, providing a better understanding of the current social sentiment regarding the subject.

+Combining and comparing the models' different outputs, the overall sentiment regarding ChatGPT was found to be mostly neutral but slightly more skewed towards positive emotions.
+The opinions included in the tweets, on the other hand, were very skewed towards subjectivity as opposed to facts.

 ### Links
 **Python Code:** [`chatgpt_sentiment_analysis.ipynb`](https://github.com/hafluz/sentiment_analysis/blob/main/Project_3_Twitter_Sentiment_Analysis.ipynb)